-- Cognitive Behavioral Therapy; the goal is to reframe the client's faulty thinking and to let go of the past and focus on the present. - Reality Therapy: Assist the clients to regain control of their lives and environment and to take the steps to initiate change and growth. - # 3 Basic questions: - (1) Are you satisfied with your life? - (2) What are you doing to change your present situation? - (3) Is what you doing working for you? - Daily Groups (Daily updates): the client talk about their progress daily with the focus on learning and practicing productive choices.
+- Cognitive Behavioral Therapy; the goal is to reframe the client's faulty thinking and to let go of the past and focus on the present. - Reality Therapy; Assist the clients to regain control of their lives and environment and to take the steps to initiate change and growth. - Daily Groups (What's Up); the client talk about their progress daily with the focus on learning and practicing productive choices.
 The therapeutic goal of the group is to build a bond with group members and a support system.
-The FFSC client learn how to choose effective behaviors to verbalize their Interpersonal needs and to be empowered with interpersonal social skills to build healthy relationships.
-The focus is to assist the clients to concentrate on the things they can control in their lives. - Narrative Exposure Therapy: (NET) This treatment helps individuals establish a coherent life narrative in which to contextualize traumatic experiences.
+The FSC client learn how to choose effective behaviors to verbalize their Interpersonal needs and to be empowered with interpersonal social skills to build healthy relationships.
+The focus is to assist the clients to concentrate on the things they can control in their relationships and realize what they cannot control. - Narrative Exposure Therapy (NET) This treatment helps individuals establish a coherent life narrative in which to contextualize traumatic experiences.
 It is known for its use in group treatment.
-What's it been like for you as a father; This exercise usually assist the clients to become unstuck emotionally and to move their lives forward in a positive manner. - Music: Various studies have demonstrated that listening to music can be an effective tool for reducing stress.
-Music has the power to evoke emotions, relax the mind, and even change brain functioning.
+What's it been like for you as a father; This exercise usually assist the clients to become unstuck emotionally and to move their lives forward in a positive manner.